 2. Have you compared the customer's signature on the document to the signature on the ID?

-A signature can be any symbol that is written or adopted by a person with intent to sign the document, and people do not always sign exactly the same way each time.
-However, it's still a reasonable practice for the Notary to compare the signature on the document to the signatures on the ID or in your Notary journal to make a layperson's determination that the signatures are reasonably similar.
+A signature can be any symbol that is written or adopted by a person with the intent to sign the document, and people do not always sign exactly the same way each time.
+However, it's still a reasonable practice for the Notary to compare the signature on the document to the signatures on the ID or in your Notary journal to make a layperson’s determination that the signatures are reasonably similar.

 If you do notarize a foreign-language document, it is a good practice to include any information that describes the document in your journal.
 For example, if the document has a title in English but the rest of the document is in a foreign language, you could note the title as part of your journal entry.
-If no descriptive information is available, you should at least indicate in the journal entry that the document was written in a foreign-language.
+If no descriptive information is available, you should at least indicate in the journal entry that the document was written in a foreign language.

-11 Comments
+31 Comments

 Add your comment